-The Yoghurt Clock is an an autonomic research project, which resulted in a scale model.
-This so-called paradigm shows us what a process can be, if you look at it from another point of view.
+The Yoghurt Clock is an autonomic research project, which resulted in a scaled model.
+This so-called paradigm shows us what a process can look like, from an alternate viewpoint.

 Yoghurt is made by adding bacteria to milk.
-The bacteria degrade the lactose, convert it in lactic acid, and after 24 hours it is yoghurt.
+The bacteria degrade the lactose (milk sugar), convert it into lactic acid, and after 24 hours it results in yoghurt.
 The process of making yoghurt is very clear.
-We dissected the proces, and discovered that there are different ‘turns’ you can take.
-You do not have to wait for 24 hours before there is yoghurt, you can stop the lactic acid process at any desired time.
-In this way, other products and semi-manufactured products are formed.
-By looking at this simple process from a different perspective, you discover a richness of uses.
+We dissected this process, and discovered that there are different ‘turns’ that can be taken.
+One does not have to wait for 24 hours before achieving the desired product, as the lactic acid process can be stopped at any given time.
+As such, other fully- and semi-manifactured products are formed.
+By looking at this straightforward process from a distinct perspective, one can discover a richness of uses.

-In the ‘turns’ of the yoghurt process are possibilities to make wey shakes (for athletes) or skin care and cosmetics.
-In this process you can also choose for yoghurt flakes, yoghurt ferment (ferment at home to develop your own taste), or lactose free yoghurt.
-These products all occur from the same, simple process.
+Between ‘turns’ of the yoghurt-making process, are possibilities to make whey shakes (for athletes) or skin care and cosmetics.
+In this process, one can alsoopt for yoghurt flakes, yoghurt ferment (ferment at home to develop your own flavours), or lactose free yoghurt.
+These products all occur from the same, straightforward process.

-The yoghurt process takes one full day, so we decided to make the scale model in the shape of a clock.
-There you are, the Yoghurt clock!
+The yoghurt-making process takes one full day, so we decided to make the scaled model in the shape of a clock.
+There you have it, a Yoghurt clock!

 The Yoghurt clock as a school lunch

 Making School is an exhibition and research about the future of professional education.
 By invitation we gave meaning to the element School Lunch.
-During this special lunch designers and educational professionals discussed the part of creativity in food innovatoin.
-The Yoghurt clock was not only one of the discussed subjects, but also lunch.
+During this special lunch designers and educational professionals discussed the role of creativity in food innovation.
+The Yoghurt clock was not only one of the discussed subjects, but also served as lunch.

 The Yoghurt Clock at KitchenLab

-KitchenLab researches the production, the process and the consumption of food.
+KitchenLab researches the production, the processing and the consumption of food.
 Fourteen Dutch designers were asked to share and show their innovative ideas for ‘DIY cooking’.